code-chandan/uchihaboard/README.md

-# SwiftBoard
+# Uchiha Board

-SwiftBoard is that one keyboard you wish you had ages ago
+Uchiha Board is that one keyboard you wish you had ages ago
 It doesn’t try too hard, doesn’t scream gamer, doesn’t light up your whole desk
 It’s just smooth, clean, fast, and stupidly fun to use
 Looks simple but hits way harder than any of those overpriced store-bought keyboards